melgj/tennis_ratings/README.md

-# A place to dump misc. scripts exploring ratings algorithms
+Exploratory rating scripts and algorithms